 Nonapportionable Nonrefundable Credits can reduce your income tax to zero, but cannot result in a refund.
-Below is a list of Utah's nonapportionable nonrefundable credits.
+Listed below are the Utah Nonapportionable Nonrefundable Credits supported by our software.

 At-Home Parent Tax Credit